Philosophers

 The popular science-fiction idea that entangled particles connect everything in the universe, that telepathic communication of meaningful messages are being exchanged between different galaxies, even some galaxies billions of light years away, is simply nonsense.

-Without a common cause coming from a place in the middle between Alice in Andromeda and Bob (me!) in the Milky Way no "entangling" cosmic connection is possible!
+Without a common cause coming from a causal center between Alice in Andromeda and Bob (me!) in the Milky Way no "entangling" cosmic connection is possible!

-But these two completely random but perfectly correlated bit strings turn out to be extremely valuable for encrypting and decrypting secure communications between Alice and Bob later over ordinary communication channels!
+Despite these random bit strings individually containing no information, their perfect correlation turns out to be extremely valuable for encrypting and decrypting secure communications between Alice and Bob later over ordinary communication channels!

 Quantum Cryptography and Quantum Key Distribution.